Cancer and Blood Disorders Center

 This test can be helpful in diagnosing cancer and bone marrow failure conditions.
 It helps doctors:

-- Tell if cancer has spread to the soft inner part of bone (bone marrow)
+- Tell if cancer has spread to the bone marrow

 Your child’s doctor will: